andreas-levander/api-gateway-combined/docs/authserver/authserver.md

 # Role Based Authentication Server <!-- omit in toc -->

-Authentication server created with Node.js and MongoDB to be used for Role Based Authentication (RBAC)
+Authentication server created with Node.js, MongoDB and Redis to be used for Role Based Authentication (RBAC)

 ## Table of Contents <!-- omit in toc -->